pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-26-cape-verde-crossing.md

 #### 2020-01-18

 We left Las Palmas late in the afternoon.
 We motored between the big cargo ships, tankers and drilling ships anchored in front of the harbor.
 We tried catching some wind but it died down rather quickly.
-I checked the weather forecast: good winds on the beam when we'd reach the southern half of the island.
+I checked the weather forecast: good winds on the {{% explain "beam" "the side of the boat" %}} when we'd reach the southern half of the island.

 {{< image src="IMG_8984.jpg" alt="A sailboat bravely tacking away from the harbor" ratio="3x2" >}}

 {{< image src="IMG_8991.jpg" alt="What are these things anyway?" ratio="3x2" >}}

 We motored in a dead calm for about 3 hours when the wind started to pick up.
 And pick up it did!
-We hoisted the main with one reef and Vite & Rêves went flying in the 20-25 knot breeze.
+We hoisted the main with one {{% explain "reef" "make the sail smaller by rolling it in or lowering it a bit" %}} and Vite & Rêves went flying in the 20-25 knot breeze.

 We passed the southern point of the island.
 I asked the crew, "Are you sure you want to do this?
 There's no turning back from here."
 But everyone was enthusiastic to go on the passage.
 We arranged the first night shift: I would do 0:00-3:00, Antoine 3:00-6:00 and Hannah 6:00-9:00.
 The lights of Gran Canaria gradually fell away behind the horizon.